Email Marketing

 Image credit: Gleam

-Tip #5: Use QR codes
+5. Use QR codes

 QR codes get used everywhere, so why not include them in your emails?
 Consider the situation: your subscriber and his/her friend are having dinner together.
-Your subscriber gets an email which he or she wants to share with a friend.
-Instead of going through a tiring process of copying the link or re-sending the message, the friend can just scan a QR code and get an instant access to your website.
+Your subscriber gets an email that he or she wants to share with a friend.
+Instead of going through a tiring process of copying the link or re-sending the message, the friend can just scan a QR code and get instant access to your website.
 It’s easy, effortless, and contributes to the positive customer experience.

 Bottom Line – It’s all about quality